-This command queries the result of a limit check in the specified window.
+Queries the result of a limit check in the specified window.

 To get a valid result, you have to perform a complete measurement with synchronization to the end of the measurement before reading out the result.
 This is only possible for single sweep mode.